 On certain trips, hotel/hostel stays are required and you will not be able to stay with the bus.
 The cost of hotel/hostel accommodation is at your expense.
 For trips with overnight stays in Los Angeles and Las Vegas, hostel choices and contact information is included with your ticket, and we recommend making advance reservations.
 For trips with overnight stays in Los Angeles and Las Vegas, you will not be able to stay with the bus.
 For other trips with overnight stays (such as Mexico and Alaska), we do not recommend making advance reservations, and you may overnight on the bus if necessary.
 For a complete breakdown of additional expenses or more information about overnight stays, contact our travel office.

 Do I need travelers insurance to ride?

 We do not require that you have travelers insurance in order to ride the Green Tortoise.
 However, we do strongly encourage you to purchase a policy that adequately covers both yourself and your belongings.
 Please keep in mind that our insurance does not cover you while you are off the bus, and it is limited in any coverage of your belongings.

 How much should I tip the driver?

-Most people tip between $2 and $7 per driver, per day, depending on the service you feel was provided.
+It is customary in the US to tip between 18% to 20%, depending on the service you feel was provided.
 Tipping is optional, but chances are the drivers helped provide you with a lifelong memory, as well as great food, good times and safe passage.
 Please don't forget them!

 What is your Cancellation Policy?